tedneward/Azgaarnoth/Creatures/Nagas.md

 >
 >6th level (1 slot): true seeing
 >
->#### Actions
->***Bite.*** Melee Weapon Attack: +8 to hit, reach 10 ft., one creature.
-Hit: 8 (1d8 + 4) piercing damage, and the target must make a DC 15 Constitution saving throw, taking 45 (10d8) poison damage on a failed save, or half as much damage on a successful one.
->
->***Spit Poison.*** Ranged Weapon Attack: +8 to hit, range 15/30 ft., one creature.
-Hit: The target must make a DC 15 Constitution saving throw, taking 45 (10d8) poison damage on a failed save, or half as much damage on a successful one.
->

 ---

 ## Spirit Naga
-Spirit nagas live in gloom and spitefulness, constantly plotting vengeance against creatures that have wronged them — or that they believe have wronged them.
+Spirit nagas live in gloom and spitefulness, constantly plotting vengeance against creatures that have wronged them -- or that they believe have wronged them.
 Lairing in dismal caverns and ruins, they devote their time to developing new spells and enslaving the mortals with which they surround themselves.
 A spirit naga likes to charm its foes, drawing them close so that it can sink its poisonous fangs into their flesh.

+### Environment
+Underdark

 >### Spirit Naga
 >*Large monstrosity, chaotic evil*